benaich04/EC3-automated-room-labeling/README.md

 ## Overview

-This guide covers the entire process of running a Stella VSLAM simulation, from initial setup to data visualization.
-It provides:
+This guide details the workflow for using Stella VSLAM, covering everything from initial setup to data visualization.
+Key features include:
-- Step-by-step instructions for simulation and data extraction.
+- Step-by-step instructions for running the VSLAM simulation.
-- Python scripts for processing and visualizing data.
+- Python scripts for processing and visualizing output data.
 - Solutions to common issues encountered during the workflow.

 ---